-You should also include internships when you are starting a new career.
+You should also include internships when you are making a career change.
 While you might have many years of work experience, these jobs might not relate to your new career.
 Highlight any internships that have prepared you for a job in your new industry.

 When to Leave Out Internships

-You might begin to remove internships from your resume when you begin to develop enough work experience in your field.
+You can begin to remove internships from your resume when you’ve developed enough work experience in your field.
 After about five or so years (or two or three jobs) in your industry, you can focus primarily on this work history rather than on your past internship experience.

 Where to Put Internships

-Because internships provide important work experience, you should include your internships in the “Work Experience” or “Work History” section of your resume, along with other jobs you have held.
+Work Experience Section: Because internships provide important work experience, you can include your internships in the “Work Experience” or “Work History” section of your resume, along with other jobs you have held.

-If you have held multiple internships, you can include a separate “Internship” section on your resume.
+Internships Section: If you have held multiple internships, you can include a separate “Internships” section on your resume.
 Put this section towards the top of your resume.
-Put your “Internship” section above your “Work History” section if your internships are particularly relevant to the job you are applying for.
+Put your “Internships” section above your “Work History” section if your internships are particularly relevant to the job you are applying for.